statiagov/gesmew/guides/content/developer/tutorials/extensions_tutorial.md

 ### Getting Started

 Let's build a simple extension.
-Suppose we want the ability to mark certain products as being on sale.
-We'd like to be able to set a sale price on a product and show products that are on sale on a separate products page.
+Suppose we want the ability to mark certain establishments as being on sale.
+We'd like to be able to set a sale price on a establishment and show establishments that are on sale on a separate establishments page.
 This is a great example of how an extension can be used to build on the solid Gesmew foundation.

 So let's start by generating the extension.
 Run the following command from a directory of your choice outside of our Gesmew application: